John David Crow

-John David Crow Sr. (July 8, 1935 – June 17, 2015) was an American football player, coach, and college athletics administrator.
-He won the Heisman Trophy in 1957 as a halfback for the Texas A&M Aggies.
-After college, he played professional football in the National Football League (NFL) for the Chicago / St. Louis Cardinals and the San Francisco 49ers from 1958 to 1968.
+John David Crow Sr. (July 8, 1935 – June 17, 2015) was an American professional football player, coach, and college athletics administrator.
+He won the Heisman Trophy in 1957 as a halfback playing for the Texas A&M Aggies.
+After college, he played in the National Football League (NFL) for the Chicago / St. Louis Cardinals and the San Francisco 49ers from 1958 to 1968.

 After his playing career, Crow became an assistant football coach for the Alabama Crimson Tide football team of the University of Alabama, serving under coach Bear Bryant from 1969 to 1971 He moved to the NFL as an assistant with the Cleveland Browns in 1972, and then the San Diego Chargers in 1974.
 In December 1975, Crow was hired as head football coach and athletic director at Northeast Louisiana University—now the University of Louisiana at Monroe.
 He coached the football team for five seasons, from 1976 to 1980, compiling a record of 20–34–1.
 He remained as athletic director until 1981.
 Crow returned to his alma mater, Texas A&M, in 1983 as an assistant athletic director.
 He was promoted to athletic director in 1988 and served in that capacity until 1993.

 Crow was inducted into the College Football Hall of Fame as a player in 1976.
 A street on the campus of Texas A&M University adjacent to Kyle Field is named after him.

 In 2009 Erle and Alice Nye commissioned a twice life size bronze statue of Crow, and donated the $250,000 monument to Texas A&M University, sculpted by Steven Whyte.

 Early life

-A native of Marion in Union Parish in North Louisiana, Crow was reared to the west in Springhill in northern Webster Parish near the Arkansas state line.
+A native of Marion in Union Parish in North Louisiana, Crow was raised to the west in Springhill in northern Webster Parish near the Arkansas state line.
 He graduated in 1954 from Springhill High School.